padrinobook/padrinobook/chapters/login_and_registration.md

 \begin{aside}
 \heading{What are VALUES (?, ?, ?, ?, ?) in a SQL insert query?}

 These form of inserting data in your database is known as parameterized queries.
 A parameterized query is a query in which placeholders are used for parameters and the parameter values are supplied at execution time.
-The most important reason to use parameterized queries is to avoid [SQL injection](http://en.wikipedia.org/wiki/SQL_injection) attacks.
+The most important reason to use parameterized queries is to avoid [SQL injection](http://en.wikipedia.org/wiki/SQL_injection "SQL injection") attacks.
 SQL injection means that SQL statements are injected into input fields in order to drop tables or getting access on user related data.

 \end{aside}

 ### Emails

-Padrino uses the [Padrino Mail gem](https://rubygems.org/gems/padrino-mailer) for sending mail.
+Padrino uses the [Padrino Mailer gem](https://rubygems.org/gems/padrino-mailer "Padrino Mailer gem") for sending mail.
 For simplification, we are using SMTP with Gmail.
 First of all we need to give our application the settings for setting mails in the main configuration file of our application `app.rb`:

 ```ruby